0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 I've made a previous data analysis that can be seen [below](#previousanalysis07).

 Also in the end I've implemented first machine learning test, [here](#firstresult07) is first results.
-It as been made with the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) of [Scikit-learn](https://scikit-learn.org/stable/index.html)
+It as been made with the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) of [Scikit-learn](https://scikit-learn.org/stable/index.html).

+:warning: **Surprisingly giving the vectorizer the complete set of features gives lower result, than just giving the sentence of the citation.
+And also break Naive bayes approach as we can see with *MultinomialNB*.**

 <a name="previousanalysis07"></a>
 #### :bar_chart: Analysis :